 We assist faculty to develop CSU and UC transferable classes on labor topics.
-Courses include History of Labor, Sociology of Labor, and Labor Literature and others.
-We also provide and connect faculty to resources so they can contextualize existing courses (such as English 101) and/or teach small units about working people, work issues and labor in their current courses.
+Courses include History of Labor, Sociology of Labor, Labor Literature, Philosophy of Labor, and others.
+We also get faculty resources so they can contextualize existing courses (such as English 101) and/or teach units about working people, work issues and labor in their current courses.

 Some of our resources include:

 - Faculty retreats

 - Resources provided by our educational partners, such as the Luisa Moreno Labor Studies Collection at the Southern California Library.